15 Easy Ways to Reduce Your Taxable Income in Australia

 4. Feeling Charitable?
 How to Pay Less Tax with Donations

 Every donation you make to a registered charity greater than two dollars is considered tax-deductible.
 After donating, the organisation should send you a receipt.
 Make sure to file that away for tax season.
 Once tax time rolls around, add up your charitable receipts and enter that into the “charity donations” section in your tax return.
 But remember that donations do not come back via a tax refund.
-Instead, the amount of the monetary gift is reduced from your total taxable income, meaning you’ll get back a percentage of the donation.
+Instead, the amount of the monetary gift is reduced from your total taxable income, meaning you’ll get back a percentage of the donation based on your tax rate.

 5. Minimise your Taxes with a Mortgage Offset Account